PDLT-University-of-York/test-split-site/docs/ultra/copy-content.md

 - **origin site**: the site where the content is coming from
 - **destination site**: the site where the copied content will appear

-You must be enrolled as an Instructor on the origin *and* destination sites to copy content.
+You must be enrolled as an Instructor on the origin *and* destination sites.

 !!!
 Tip